 Shutting down a problem location requires a great deal of persistence as well as assistance from City employees but actions taken generally pay off in the long term.
-If you are committed to solving your quality of life issues, you have to face this problem as you would any other task.
-You need organization and persistence, and good communication with people who can help you.
-One thing you can be sure of - if you take no action nothing will happen.
+If you are committed to taking care of the situation, you have to face this problem as you would any other project - with organization and persistence, and effective communication with people who can help you.

 You also need flexibility and resourcefulness.
-Rules, practices and personnel may change quickly.
+Rules, practices and personnel may change.
 Through your efforts, you will learn who your most effective allies are, both in your neighborhood and in the City.
-You'll need to maintain open lines of communication, and that communication should occur with cordiality and respect, no matter how frustrated you may get.
-Please let go of any ideas you have about how a City should operate with respect to problems like these.
-Los Angeles does not work that way.
+You'll need to maintain open lines of communication, and all communication should occur with cordiality and respect, no matter how frustrated you may get.
+Don't get stuck on the idea that because laws are openly violated, the solutions should come readily.
+They won't.

 Note that this guide is primarily for dealing with a problem AFTER you have already attempted to address it with the property owner or resident.
-Additionally, while one all-night rager every six months may be a terrible problem, it may not be severe enough to justify use of scarce City resources.
+Additionally, one or two parties at a location over the course of a year may not justify use of scarce City resources.